 Women's, Gender, and Sexuality Studies

-Directors of undergraduate studies: Igor De Souza; wgss.yale.edu
+Director of undergraduate studies: Igor De Souza; wgss.yale.edu

 Requirements of the Major

 Twelve term courses are required and this major may be taken either as a primary major or as one of two majors.
 Requirements include two intermediate courses selected from WGSS 205, 206, 207, or 340.
 Majors are strongly encouraged to take these intermediate courses during their first two years.
-The major also requires two methodology courses, five courses in an area of concentration, the junior research seminar (WGSS 398), and a two-course senior requirement.
-The area of concentration consists of at least five courses, the majority of which should be drawn from program offerings.
-Substitutions to the major requirements may be made only with the written permission of the director of undergraduate studies (DUS).
+The major also requires one methodology course, seven courses in an area of focus (one of which must be an upper-level seminar in WGSS numbered 350 or above) and a two-course senior requirement.
+The area of focus consists of at least seven courses, the majority of which should be drawn from program offerings.
+Substitutions to the major requirements may be made only with the written permission of the DUS.

 Senior Requirement